 Everyone has three opportunities to take the exam in the regular exam period.
-If the student does not appear in the agreed time, one of her/his opportunities is lost (and get a fail).
+If the student does not appear in the agreed time (student was signed up for that date), one of her/his opportunities is lost (and get a fail).
 The minimal waiting-time for repetition of a failed exam is 3 days.
 The student has two more postponed opportunities in set dates by the Department.

 The students need to register for the exam via Neptun system.
 Deadline for exam-(de)registration is 12am of the previous working day.